TheAlgorithms/Go/STYLE.md

 ### Package Naming

 Package names should be short and to the point.
-Keep in mind that this identifer will be used to refer to your package, so make it easy to remember.
+Keep in mind that this identifier will be used to refer to your package, so make it easy to remember.
 It should be only composed of lower case letters.
 Prefer `json` to `JSON` or `Json`.
 If your package name has two words, merge them together.
 Prefer `jsonencodeing` to `jsonEncoding` or `json_encodeing`.

-Add the `_test` suffix to your package name to implemet black-box testing for your package.
+Add the `_test` suffix to your package name to implement black-box testing for your package.

 ### Symbol Naming